How We Review:

 1. This isn't PC Pro, or SC Magazine where we install the product, fiddle with it for a couple of hours one afternoon and give it a 9.5 out of 10 rating and tell you it is a must have in your toolkit.

-Here at CFRO, we only accept products that are licenced (software) or loaned (hardware) for 12 months, as our long-term review section relies on this - and you can also see how good the vendor is at fixing bugs and issuing updates over this period.
+Here at CFRO, I only accept products that are licenced (software) or loaned (hardware) for 12 months, as the long-term review section relies on this - and you can also see how good the vendor is at fixing bugs and issuing updates over this period.

-Our reviews take many hours to complete and prepare, they are written by experienced digital forensic examiners - for digital forensic examiners.
-As we all have day jobs, we can't simply stop work and sit down to review a product from start to finish.
+My reviews take many hours to complete and prepare (usually around 100 for testing and 30 to write the review), they are written by an experienced digital forensic examiner - for both new and experienced digital forensic examiners.
+As I have a day job, I can't simply stop work and sit down to review a product from start to finish.
 Some reviews take months to put together - with small blocks of free time being used here and there to get the job done.

 There are two types of vendor - ones that shy away from exposing parts of their software that are not fit for purpose - or not as described, and those that embrace our reviews and use our testing to supplement their own and thus improving their product.
 We like the latter kind.